LegionDark/Issues/README.md

 ## Issue Report Template

-When creating a new issue, please be sure to fill out the following template.
-The template is the pre-filled text in the edit box of new issues. **Failure to provide information asked for in this template may result in your issue being closed without warning or response!**
+When creating a new issue, please be sure to fill out the template, which is the pre-filled text in the edit box of new issues. **Failure to provide information asked for in this template may result in your issue being closed without warning or response!**

 ## If you wish to request a password reset, <br>or have lost login information: